 Equipping yourself with knowledge is one of the best things any individual facing a family law matter can do.
 We compiled a list of frequently asked questions and their accompanying answers to shed some light on the issues you are facing.

 - Do I need a lawyer to get divorced?
 Although hiring an attorney is not required to obtain a divorce, it would be unwise to forego this step.
 A divorce attorney will help you understand your rights, explain the law, and provide invaluable advice.
 A lot is at stake in a divorce and an attorney can help you protect your interests.

 - How long do I have to be a resident of Maryland to file for a divorce?
-In Maryland, you must be a resident for at least a year to file for divorce.
+In Maryland, you must be a resident for at least a six months to file for divorce.

 - How long will it take to get a divorce?
 The length of your divorce will depend entirely on the details of your case, such as your grounds for divorce, where you live, where you file the suit, and the disputed issues in your case, such as child custody and property division.

 - What is the difference between joint physical custody and joint legal custody?
 Joint legal custody occurs when both parents have an equal right to make decisions regarding the child’s upbringing, such as education, religious preferences, health, and other important aspects of the child’s life.
 Joint physical custody occurs when both parties have shared access to the child.